 Adjustment disorder is characterized by an inability to cope with or adjust to a significant life event.
-A single highly stressful event, or a series of stressful events may cause so much emotional distress that it becomes difficult to function normally in daily life.
-Symptoms may include feelings of being overwhelmed, neglecting responsibilities, loss of appetite, excess worry, insomnia, and withdrawing from friends and family.
+A single highly stressful event or a series of stressful events may cause so much emotional distress that it becomes difficult to function normally in daily life.
+Symptoms may include feelings of being overwhelmed, neglecting responsibilities, loss of appetite, excess worry, insomnia, and isolation from friends and family.
 Adjustment disorders may last up to six months in duration.

 How Are Trauma Disorders Treated?

-Psychotherapy.
-Meeting one-on-one with a therapist to discuss the traumatic events or stressors while expressing the emotional impact of the trauma can help the individual begin to process the painful event.
+- Psychotherapy: Meeting one-on-one with a therapist to discuss the traumatic events or stressors while expressing the emotional impact of the trauma can help the individual begin to process the painful event.
 Cognitive behavioral therapy helps to bring about perspective and relieves much of the resultant distorted thinking surrounding the event.

-Group therapy.
-Meeting as a small group with trauma disorder as a common denominator can facilitate productive peer interaction that allows each person to share their stories and gain support from the group.
+- Group therapy: Meeting as a small group with trauma disorder as a common denominator can facilitate productive peer interaction that allows each person to share their stories and gain support from the group.

-Exposure therapy.
-The therapist will gently expose the client to situations that they have been avoiding, or use a fantasy situation to help the client relive the trauma in a safe and supportive setting.
+- Exposure therapy: The therapist will gently expose the client to situations that they have been avoiding or use a fantasy situation to help the client relive the trauma in a safe and supportive setting.

-Eye movement desensitization reprocessing (EMDR).
-EMDR is another type of exposure therapy that involves the client following a therapists finger back and forth with their eyes while discussing the traumatic event.
+- Eye movement desensitization reprocessing (EMDR): EMDR is another type of exposure therapy that involves the client following a therapist’s finger back and forth with their eyes while discussing the traumatic event.

-Medication.
-Antidepressants have been found to help mitigate the psychological effects for some clients with trauma disorder.
+- Medication: Antidepressants have been found to help mitigate the psychological effects for some clients with trauma disorder.